Bruscon/Drifter-Evolver/README.md

 ## Bugs and Todo:

-This section isnt relevant to you unless youre Nick coming back to this project months after dropping it, in which case you need to get your ass to work.
+This section isnt relevant to you unless youre Nick coming back to this project months after dropping it, in which case get your ass to work son

-prevent timeout computational time penalties by killing simulations where the fitness does not increase for X frames
+move pygame and graphics to separate class, this should make main window much more responsive prevent timeout computational time penalties by killing simulations where the fitness does not increase for X frames
 there is that annoying collision bug.
 Might have to add a collision reporter (?) in box2d to catch every single collision
 make it faster by profiling it with cprofile